To be clear; this article intends to explore the education of journalism, not the same as open sourcing journalism.

 This is because in an open source project, you can find the developers and talk to them.
 Those developers have the power to make the changes and push them out as soon as they have the chance to do it.
 That is just a simple example and there are many more that we can use as an example of the agility that open source is capable of.

-With the use of blockchain platforms that reward communities and cooperation like Steem, competition starts to look a lot more like cooperation.
+With the use of blockchain platforms that reward communities and cooperation like Hive, competition starts to look a lot more like cooperation.
 Combine that power of the blockchain with the principles of open source and we have a tool set that can keep pace while maintaining a transparent chain of data.

 What would open source education look like?